fatcatMaoFei/MOTIVUE-training-note/BEGINNER_GUIDE.md

   <img src="pic/back.png" alt="Back muscles" width="320">

 ## 2. **Training Business Loop (Key, 4 steps)**
+Think of a crane lifting loads or “leveling up” in a game:
-1) Contract muscles to pull bones across joints (e.g., squat: quads pull femur up).
+1) Contract muscles = cable pulls the boom (cross-joint pull; e.g., squat: quads pull femur up).
-2) Add resistance on that path (barbell/dumbbell/bodyweight) so it’s hard but controlled.
+2) Add resistance = hang weight on the hook (barbell/dumbbell/bodyweight) so it’s hard but controlled—heavy enough to matter.
-3) Body senses “this is hard” -> adaptation is triggered.
+3) Trigger adaptation = system detects “load is heavier now” (body senses “this is hard”).
-4) Rest + adapt: minutes between sets, full recovery between sessions; over time muscles thicken, neural drive improves, same load feels easier -> add a bit more weight/reps and repeat.
+4) Rest + adapt = cool-down and upgrade parts (minutes between sets, full recovery between sessions); over time muscles thicken and neural drive improves, same load feels easier -> add a bit of weight/reps and repeat.
 - Every program is this loop.
-Know the target muscle’s function and pull direction, and you can train any muscle.
+When you know the target muscle’s function and pull direction, you’ve wired the “cable” correctly and can train any muscle.

 ## 3. Energy: the short-term battery
 - Muscle glycogen = on-board carb battery for high-intensity contractions.